Hrsj123/Store-sales-analysis-and-forecasting/README.md

 # Store-sales-analysis-and-forecasting
 Primarily, this project is deisgined to use various ML algorithms to predict the weekly sales profit for a given input week based upon the training dataset.
 The output of this prediction, comes with the revenue_value along with its accuracy metrics and a sactter plot to depict its general accuracy!<br />
 We can also use the add_product or add_dataset endpoints to either add slowly accumulating data which at the end of each week is aggregated to calculate each week's sales_profit value, or we can just add a single dataset of weekly sales_profit directly!<br />
-• One key adventage of this project is that the model continuously improves and retrained based on new data entries (Disadvantage: The dataset may soon turn very large and time consuming process in real use case).<br />

 ## Django
 Backend api server and database(default sqlite) <br /><br />